jovotech/jovo-framework/jovo-integrations/jovo-tts-gcloud/README.md

 # Google Cloud TTS Integration

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-tts-gcloud

 Learn how to use the Google Cloud TTS (Text to Speech) service with the Jovo Framework.

 ## Installation